benjie/.dev/pages/graphql/errors.md

 2. Model domain errors as mutation fields returning a union type
 3. Model domain errors as a list on the mutation result payload

+### Option 1: handling domain errors as exceptions

 Option 1 is simple and Just Works (we already have exception handling code!);
 but is not very helpful for users of our application.
 Domain errors typically include information that users can act on to fix their request, so it's better to outline to the application which types of errors are expected, so that they can be handled explicitly.

+### Option 2: mutation fields return union

-Option 2 makes it explicit what errors are expected, but stops as soon as the first error occurs.
-This isn't ideal for helping the user fix the form they were
+Option 2 makes it explicit what errors are expected (helping application developers ensure they've handled all the expected domain errors), but stops as soon as the first error occurs.
+This isn't ideal for helping the user fix the form they were submitting:
-submitting:

 - Server: "that username is already in use"
 - Them: _fix and submit_